Download this next:

 • Computer Weekly – 25 June 2024: A revolution in space

-In this week's Computer Weekly, we talk to astronaut Tim Peake about the imminent revolution in space tech and what it means for IT leaders.
-AI is set to transform the movie industry – we hear what it means for the producers of the latest Mad Max film.
-And we find out about plans for Saudi Arabian smart city Neom.
+In this week’s Computer Weekly, we talk to astronaut Tim Peake about the imminent revolution in space tech and what it means for IT leaders.
+AI is set to transform the movie industry – we hear from the producers of the latest Mad Max film about how it’s already changed the process for them.
+And we find out about plans for Neom, the Saudi Arabian smart city in the desert.
 Read the issue now.

 • Computer Weekly – 22 October 2024: Delivering Olympic IT